-Example: If a student transfers into the school with 200 clock hours already attempted then all 200 clock hours would count toward the 150% quantitative requirements.
-If after the evaluation of your hours by the School Director, we only accept 100 of the clock hours attempted then you only have 510 clock hours remain in the CNA/HHA/PCT program.
-However, all 200 clock hours attempted must count toward the 960 max clock hours under the 150% quantitative requirements.
+Example: If a student transfers into the school with 12 credit hours already attempted then all 12 credit hours would count toward the 150% quantitative requirements.
+If after the evaluation of your hours by the School Director, we only accept 9 of the credit hours attempted then you only have 51 credit hours remain in the MA program.
+However, all 12 credit hours attempted must count toward the 90 max credit hours under the 150% quantitative requirements.